Cornell-MAE-UG/fa25-portfolio-ac2974-pixel/_projects/O3_ClientOutlineTemplate.md

 **Impact**: Removing the SLF would dramatically increase rates of grape production, leading to increased overall sales, improved harvesting efficiency, and lower costs of grape products.

 ### Concept A: Rotation Trap
 **What it is:** A small device that would lure SLF within a 1m radius into a container using some attractant (food, tree of heaven sap).
 It would trap the SLF using a rotating mechanism that would push lanternflies into small one-way slits at a constant frequency.
 Soapy water within the container would kill the SLF.
-The devices can be tiled along the vineyard for a large area of effect, and can be maintained manually by cleaning the water and SLF matter as needed. \newline
+The devices can be tiled along the vineyard for a large area of effect, and can be maintained manually by cleaning the water and SLF matter as needed.

 **Why it’s better than the status quo:** Once put into place, the user no longer needs to put more effort in beyond cleaning and resetting.
-Also, the device works without any supervision, allowing for more time to be spent working. \newline
+Also, the device works without any supervision, allowing for more time to be spent working.

 **End-of-semester proof-of-concept:** A plastic to-scale prototype of the trap with demonstrated functionality in the rotation, clean-up, and mono-directionality to simulate the implementation in the field.

 ### Key risks / unknowns